developer-note/developer-note.github.io/docs/java/bestpractices/defensive-coding/index.md

 - do not return magic numbers for success or failure (0 or -1), it forces to learn their meaning
 - for do-this-but-may-fail methods, we have some valid return types
   - Boolean (true/false)
-  - void/throw exception (success/fail)
+  - void/throw exception (ensure nothing means success)
 - don't mix (like method returing - true/false/throw exception)
-- avoid returning null, this result in sending null within the application and may break somewhere
+- avoid returning null, this result in passing null within the application and may break somewhere

 ## Alternatives to null